NemoLiu1/IB-DP-ECON-HL/README.md

 # IB-DP-ECON-HL
 Discription
-This is a personal note taken by a Chinese IB DP learner during it's econ class.
+This is a personal note taken by a Chinese IB DP learner during his's econ class.

 ---